tirth-2001/evently-react/README.md

 With its **hooks-based API**, `evently-react` enables seamless event handling while keeping your codebase clean and maintainable.

-Say goodbye to prop drilling and global state chaos and hello to elegant, event-driven designs! 🎯
+Say goodbye to prop drilling & global state chaos and hello to elegant, event-driven designs! 🎯

 ---